Tag Archives: Martha Campbell

 A year after the success of You Can’t Take It With You, I played a deliciously young and foolish Cornelius in Studio Player’s production of Thornton Wilder’s The Matchmaker in a Saturday afternoon performance to 54 (count ‘em!) attendees in a house that seats about a thousand.
 Another fairly grim afternoon in the Opera House, but at least the grimness was in striving for something good, not for hygiene or affordability.

 I should mention here that in both of these shows I got to work with my friend Paul Thomas.
-Paul has retired a myriad of times from the teaching profession and is now the House Manager of the Opera House.
-I believe the Opera House muckety-mucks value his participation, but are unaware that his best and highest use is ON-stage, not off.
+Paul has retired a myriad of times from the teaching profession and became the House Manager of the Opera House.
+I believe the Opera House muckety-mucks valued his participation, but were unaware that his best and highest use is ON-stage, not off.
 Such is fickle fame.

 In 1981, I urged everyone to “Sit Down, You’re Rockin’ the Boat” in Lexington Musical Theatre’s production of Guys and Dolls.
 This was a notable production for Paul’s vocal exploration of musical scales of which Schoenberg never dreamed.